ethereum-attestation-service/eas-docs-site/docs/purpose/the-vision.md

 And here's where Ethereum and EAS come into play.
 They're not just building a digital infrastructure; they're crafting the very pathways of this new trust.
 It's like laying down roads in our digital market, making it easier for everyone to find their way, to recognize genuine merchants from the fleeting ones.

 But, like every market, it's the community that truly defines it.
 And that's where you come in.
 To build this vision, to make our digital interactions as genuine as our real-world ones, we need you.
-Whether you're a developer, a content creator, or just someone who believes in a trustworthy digital future, your voice, your trust, your interaction matters.
+Whether you're a developer, a content creator, or just someone who believes in a trustworthy digital future, your voice, your trust, your interaction matter.

 So, let's come together.
 Let's make our online world a place where trust is built on genuine interactions, where every individual has the power to decide their trust.
 Let's make our digital market as familiar, as trustworthy, as our local one.